basho/riak_ql/docs/the_query_pipeline.md

 ### Query Validation Before Execution - Valid Fields

-This stage of the validation is straightforward, iterate over the Lisp outputs that corrspond to the `SELECT` and `WHERE` clauses and for every leaf that is a field reference check that its name corresponds to a declared field.
+This stage of the validation is straightforward: iterate over the Lisp outputs that correspond to the `SELECT` and `WHERE` clauses and for every leaf that is a field reference check that its name corresponds to a declared field.

 ### Query Validation Before Execution - Time Series Key Restrictions

-The key restrictions are enforced with the BFL methodology - *brute force and ignorance*. `WHERE` clauses that completley cover the key space are accepted, the rest are errored.
+The key restrictions are enforced with the BFL methodology - *brute force and ignorance*. `WHERE` clauses that completely cover the key space are accepted, the rest are errored.

-### Query Validation Before Execution - Typesafe Arithmetic
+### Query Validation Before Execution - Typesafe Arithmetic Expressions

 This is similar to the first validation - the Lisp of the `SELECT` clause needs to be iterated over - and two checks performed: